-No student shall hold the office of President or Senate member under this Constitution who is not a regular member of the Association, who has failed to maintain at least a 2.0 (C) grade point average over all course work attempted and during the last semester of attendance, at Imperial Valley College and other institutions of higher learning (or, such as the case may be, who fail to maintain an average grade of "C" in the senior year of high school).
+No student shall hold the office of President or Senate member, or position as a student volunteer under this Constitution who is not a regular member of the Association, who has failed to maintain at least a 2.0 (C) grade point average over all course work attempted and during the last semester of attendance last academic term (fall, spring, summer, winter), at Imperial Valley College and other institutions of higher learning (or, such as the case may be, who fail to maintain an average grade of "C" in the senior year of high school).

-No student shall hold such an office or continue to serve in any office who is under any form of probation, or who failed to meet any qualifications specified elsewhere herein or any rules enacted pursuant to this Constitution.
+No student shall hold such an office or continue to serve in any office or position who is under any form of probation, or who failed to meet any qualifications specified elsewhere herein or any rules enacted pursuant to this Constitution.